ahaerpfer/ansible-inventory-hetzner-dedicated/README.md

 cache_timeout=1800
 ```

-After that actual caching can be enabled on a per-inventory basis, in the
+After that actual caching can be enabled on a per-inventory basis in the
 respective YAML file, e.g.:

 ```yaml